satya164/react-navigation-addons/README.md

 });
 ```

+## API

-### Customize navigation options
+### `navigation.setOptions`

 Navigation options are usually tightly coupled to your component.
-What if you could configure them inside your component instead of in the static property?
+This allows you to configure and update the navigation options from your component rather than using the static property and params, which means you can use your component's props and state, as well as any instance methods.

 ```js
 import React, { Component } from 'react';